-The In-Labs are modules established by like-minded participants.
-An In-Lab offers participants the opportunity to join together over shared curiosities and urgent questions, to study something in depth, and/or broaden their critical views.
-It is the occasion to enhance their knowledge of and skills in their own field of expertise, or, on the contrary, within another discipline.
-Guests from outside can be invited to add to the working of the In-Labs, and (public) events are often organised to expand their breadth.
-This makes the In-Lab a unique elaboration of the Van Eyck program, both for outside audiences and all participants.
+In-Labs are collaborative projects established by 2-5 current participants.
+An In-Lab offers participants the opportunity to join together, share curiosities, develop or research a certain subject, study something in depth, and broaden their critical views.
+The projects enable our participants to enhance their knowledge and skills in their own field of expertise, or, on the contrary, within another discipline.
+External guests can be invited to collaborate and (public) events are often organised to expand the projects' breadth.
+This makes every In-Lab a unique elaboration of the Van Eyck program, both for external audiences and our own participants.

 Magical Riso In-Lab

 This In-Lab has been established on the occasion of the Magical Riso Biennale taking place from 16-18 November 2018 at the Van Eyck.

 The Magical Riso In-Lab approaches the biennale from a curious and investigative standpoint that ventures beyond the unique formalist qualities of Riso as a technique.
 As much as we can take the distinctive merits of the Riso process as a starting point for a conceptual investigation into the process of production, we are curious to think and act through (and potentially against) its aesthetic qualities, its formal histories, its cultural contexts and its current significance.
 The project sheds light on such matters as the materiality, spatiality and temporality of, assumingly, two-dimensional (riso)prints; object-oriented reading of a (riso)print; and the act of producing the print/monument as an act to erase (forget) as opposed to mark/archive (remember).